 Property taxes are part of the closing adjustments between the buyer and seller in any real estate transaction.
-The closing adjustments are part of the fees billed when you sign your mortgage documents at your real estate lawyers office.
-In Alberta, property taxes for the full year are collected on June 30th of every year .
+The closing adjustments are prepared by your real estate lawyer in the form of a statement of adjustments, and will be part of the paperwork when you meet your lawyer to sign your mortgage documents.
+Be sure to discuss property taxes while you are with your lawyer when you are signing your mortgage documents.

 When you buy your home, your real estate lawyer will do the legwork to make sure all of the seller’s expenses are up-to-date, including their property taxes.
-If they are not, the seller will be required to pay them to the municipality.
-If the property taxes of the home you purchase were paid by the previous homeowner through a monthly Tax Instalment Program Plan (TIPP) through the city of Edmonton or it’s neighbouring municipalities, it is possible to assume the sellers TIPP payments for a property by submitting an application.
-Be sure to discuss property taxes while you are with your lawyer when you are signing your mortgage documents.
+If the property taxes for the home you’ve purchased were previously paid through a monthly Tax Instalment Program Plan (TIPP) through the city of Edmonton or it’s neighbouring municipalities, it may be possible to assume the sellers TIPP payments for the property.
+If your mortgage lender has agreed for you to pay your own property taxes, we recommend you contact your municipality property tax office and arrange to be set up on the monthly TIPP program, rather than having to pay a lump sum every year.

-If you were to purchase the home between January 1- June 30th (the day you take possession is always the responsibility of the seller) the seller would credit you the portion of taxes related to the days they were in the home.
+In Alberta, property taxes for the full year are collected on June 30th.
+If you were to purchase the home between January 1- June 30th (the day of possession is always the responsibility of the seller) the seller would credit you the portion of taxes related to the days they were in the home.
 If the closing date is between June 30th and December 31st, you would credit the seller for any prepaid taxes.